This post may contain affiliate links. Please read my disclosure policy for details.

 Korean Coffee Buns

-Korean coffee buns are extra soft and delicate brioche buns with a buttery coffee topping that turns into a subtle coffee crust once baked.
-Just out of the oven, give it a bite and you’ll honestly feel like in heaven!
+Korean coffee buns are extra soft, delicate brioche buns with a buttery coffee topping that bakes into a light coffee crust.
+Fresh out of the oven, take a bite, and you’ll feel like you’re in heaven!
+Just like at Paris Baguette and other Korean bakeries, they’re perfect with a glass of milk or a cup of coffee, making them the ideal breakfast or tea-time snack.

 4.86 from 14 votes